 For those of you with older kids and teenagers, you may be familiar with the struggle to keep them motivated.
 This is even more difficult when you’re trying to motivate and encourage them to help around the home and clear up after themselves!
-If this resonates with you, here are some tips on how to help kids and teenagers declutter and keep their room clean and tidy.
+If this resonates with you, here are some tips on how to help kids and teenagers declutter and keep their room tidy and clean.

 GETTING OLDER KIDS AND TEENAGERS TO HELP AROUND THE HOUSE

-I have two daughters, currently aged 11 and 14.
-One is naturally neat, tidy and organised and quite enjoys looking after her room and helping out more generally around the home.
-My eldest daughter is the opposite and struggles to keep her desk tidy, let alone organise her room, her school bags and work and her life!
 I received an email from a reader recently who is struggling with the same problem, motivating her teenager to do chores in her room and around the house, so I thought it might be helpful if I share some personal tips of what works in our home and how to help kids and teenagers declutter and keep their room clean and tidy.
 It seems that this is a struggle for many parents of older kids and teenagers!

 MOTIVATING YOUR KIDS AND TEENS